AtomMaterialUI/a-file-icon-web/README.md

 - Replaces **directories**:
     - With a common pattern: src, main, app, img, docs...
     - With a specific pattern: node_modules, .vscode, .git...
+- Settings:
+    - Icon size: Change the icon size on the fly
+    - Monochrome: Use monochrome icons

 ## File Icons